 II.
 Love is a Transforming Power

-- John is taking us somewhere with these verses.
+Here's my point; John is taking us somewhere with these verses.
 There is a point that he is bringing us to.
 He wants to apply something to our lives.
 He says, "God is love; it's who He is, it defines His nature."

 A. God’s love is perfecting you

 See, what he tells us and Paul writes in 1 Corinthians 13, "Love is what makes us something."
 Love is what makes you something because, he says, 'Without love you're nothing."
 Which is a pretty bold statement but there's Paul.
 He doesn't hold anything back either.
 1 Corinthians 13:2.
-"Hey, if I have the gift of prophecy and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
+"Hey, if I have the gift of prophecy and I know all mysteries and all knowledge and if I have all faith so as to remove mountains but do not have love, I am nothing."

 B. Be all in, love with all your heart

-- The point of prayer is not praying.
+The point of prayer is not praying.
 Can we just settle on this for a second?
 The point of prayer is not praying.
-The point of prayer is to be with the Lord with your heart.
+The point of prayer is to be with the Lord with all your heart.
+Amen?

 C. Perfect love casts out fear